 Almond flour is all the rage lately.
-It’s the flour used in macarons and many paleo recipes like these grain free chocolate chip cookies.
+It’s the flour used in macarons and many grain free paleo recipes.

-Almond Flour is not to be confused with almond meal, which is much granier and often what you see out in the market place.
-Good blanched almond flour is very expensive, so I opt to make my own.
+Blanched almond flour is not to be confused with almond meal, which is much grainier and often what you see out in the market place.
+Good blanched almond flour is the almond flour you want to use for baking.
+It’s expensive so I often make my own.

 Blanch the almonds in boiling water for one minute, no more than that.
 Rinse in cold water.